 From the summer of 2005 onward, I've been engaged in integrated researches on the 2004 Sumatra-Andaman earthquake and tsunami, and the rehabilitation and reconstruction processes.
-As one of the leading members of Nagoya University's reaserch team, I have conducted field surveys in Banda Aceh and Aceh Besar, Aceh Province, Indonesia from the multi-disciplinary perspective, the main themes being spatial differentiation in the post-tsunami village reconstruction process, and the community-based reconstruction and coordination mechanisms
+As one of the leading members of Nagoya University's reaserch team, I have conducted field surveys in Banda Aceh and Aceh Besar, Aceh Province, Indonesia from the multi-disciplinary perspective, especially in social aspects, the main themes being spatial differentiation in the post-tsunami village reconstruction process, and the community-based reconstruction and coordination mechanisms.

 From the perspective of multi-layer actors model, more recently, we have launched an inter-national and cross-cultural study about the reconstruction processes and risk managements comparing the recent mega-earthquakes: the 2004 Sumatra Earthquake, the 2008 Suchian Great Earthquake, and the 2011 East Japan Great Earthquake.

-The website of the Study Group on "Disaster and Soceity", Nagoya University provides the information of publications, especially related to our researches on the 2004 Sumatra Earthquake.
+The website of the Study Group on "Disaster and Soceity" provides the information of publications, especially related to our researches on the 2004 Sumatra Earthquake.